Shurukian/SEI-Tic-Tac-Toe/README.md

 `As a developer I want to ensure that I am coding everything clearly and not repetitively so that there will be less room for error later on.`
 `As a programmer I want my organization of my git commits and README documentation to be clear and accurate so that I will be able to fix any errors that I have quickly without the need for further debugging.`

-Day 1 working on the setup for the project and the html to start Day 2 working on the CSS for the project and trying to get started on the Javascript Day 3 work on the Javascript and start getting the JSON and AJAX Day 4 wrap everything up.
+`Day 1 working on the setup for the project and the html to start` `Day 2 working on the CSS for the project and trying to get started on the Javascript` `Day 3 work on the Javascript and start getting the JSON and AJAX` `Day 4 wrap everything up.`

-I do not have any questions so far, but I can tell you that I am not feeling confident at all.
+Going to start with the main page setup, followed followed by the login